melloware/quarkus-openapi-problem/README.md

 ## Differences from Quarkus RestEASY Problem

 This library extends the original [Quarkus RestEASY Problem](https://github.com/quarkiverse/quarkus-resteasy-problem) library by providing first-class OpenAPI support, making it seamless to integrate with OpenAPI specifications and tooling.
+Opinionated changes include the following:

 - RFC-9457 support only (dropped support of RFC-7807)
 - Validation constraint violations return `HTTP 422 Unprocessable Entity` status